1mgroot/Tracil/docs/lineage-flow-chart-design.md

 ---

+### Current state (code alignment)
+- Data model: source-agnostic mocks live in `frontend/features/variables/mockSourceAgnostic.ts` (organized by CDISC standards)
+- Migration layer: `frontend/lib/data-structure/migration.ts` transforms either legacy or source-agnostic responses into a unified UI shape consumed by the Variables Browser
+- UI state: `MainScreenClient` currently supports `'search'` and `'variables'`; lineage view is planned (see Navigation and state)
+- Entrypoint: `frontend/lib/ai/entrypoints/analyzeLineage.ts` is the single consumer; implement as a mock now and later proxy to the backend

+Notes:
+- The standard is named `CRF` in the data layer, while the UI group label is shown as `aCRF`.
+The migration layer handles grouping for the sidebar.

+---

 ### Types and contracts
 New shared types to match the backend response.
 These types are intentionally provider-agnostic and can be returned by the Next.js API proxy once the Python backend is wired.